readium/architecture/other/lcp/README.md

 1/ Fetch the status document.

 If the Status Document is unavailable or if the client is unable to obtain an internet connection, it MUST NOT block the user from accessing the Publication tied to the License Document.
+Jump to step 7.

 2/ Validate the structure of the status document.
 If the structure is not valid, the app must jump to the next step, as if no status link was present in the license.